HITS-AIN/MiscUtil.jl/README.md

 # MiscUtil.jl

 To install and use this package, please add first the registry [CollaborativeAstronomyJulia](https://github.com/ngiann/CollaborativeAstronomyJulia).
+Then, switch into "package mode" with ] and add the package with `add MiscUtil`.

-My personal common utilities put in a package for easy usage:
+This package containts my personal common utilities put in a package for easy usage:

 ### Transform parameters
 - `sigmoid` and `invsigmoid`